ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - When in doubt, doubt.<br>

-- Most people need leaders because most people are not leaders.<br>
+- Most people need a leader because most people aren’t.<br>

 - If you can do it right the first time, why not?<br>